Here is a piece of advice from a seasoned UAE resident: the summer is not your enemy.

 11. Chill with a pool pass

 The off-season in UAE resorts means more opportunities for local residents to savour the lavish sites.
-An ideal and cost-effective way to do this is to take up the pool and beach pass offers in leading UAE hotels.
-The best part of all is the cost of passes are often redeemable food and beverage items.
+An ideal and cost-effective way to do this is to take advantage of the pool and beach pass offers at leading UAE hotels.
+The best part of all is that the cost of passes often includes redeemable food and beverage items.

 There is always that temptation to fill your time in the summer by constantly travelling abroad.